prometheusresearch-archive/webtest/README.md

-# webtest
+# Webtest

-webtest is an opinionated webpack based test runner.
+Webtest is an opinionated Webpack based test runner.

 It has opinions on the following topics:

-* You use webpack
+* You use Webpack
 * You use Jasmine test framework (this opinion can be lifted easily, send a PR if you want to add support for mocha, ...)